tobiasqueck/ui5con2022/README.md

     oRouter.navigateToRoute('AirlineObjectPage', { AirlineKey: `'${oData.AirlineID}'` });
 }
 ```
-* notes about extension API for routing: built in support for semantic path, making sure that the context are properly handled / propagated, ensuring that the draft / sticky session are dealt with accordingly if they need to be closed
+* we can use the SAP Fiori elements extension API and its routing component to do the navigation (and synching of bindings etc.)
-* we can go back to the preview and test the (hopefully) working navigation
+* we can go back to the preview and test the working navigation

 ## 7: Enable FCL
 * open Page Map (using the SAP Fiori tools side panel again)